zulip/zulip/docs/production/upgrade.md

    step will re-install Zulip's configuration in any case.

    :::{tip}
-   Before you can run `do-release-upgrade`, you need to also have the latest packages installed `apt update && apt upgrade`.
+   Before you can run `do-release-upgrade`, you need to have the latest packages installed with `apt update && apt upgrade`.
-   While upgrading, you man see an error `The following packages have been kept back: <name of packages>`.
+   While upgrading, you may encounter an error `The following packages have been kept back: <name of packages>`.
    In order to update packages that are held back, you can run `apt install <name of packages>`.
    :::